Meltdown and Spectre class vulnerabilities

-A new type of side channel attacks impact most processors including Intel, AMD and ARM.
-The attack allows malicious userspace processes to read kernel memory, thus potentially causing kernel sensitive information to leak.
-These vulnerabilities are referred to as Meltdown and Spectre.
+A new type of side channel attacks impact most processors including Intel, AMD, ARM, etc. These attacks allow malicious userspace processes to read kernel memory, thus potentially causing kernel sensitive information to leak.

 Information Disclosure, Privilege Escalation

 The following products run processors that may be affected by Meltdown/Spectre and variants; they are not, however, directly exploitable:

 Indeed Fortinet products are designed to not permit arbitrary code execution in the user space under regular conditions.
 Thus Meltdown/Spectre attacks and their variants are only possible if the attack is combined with an additional local or remote code execution vulnerability, unrelated to these two issues - Meltdown and Spectre can then aggravate the situation, if such vulnerabilities exist and are successfully exploited.

-To lower your attack risk to Meltdown/Spectre and reduce the possibility of an "already existing local or remote code execution vulnerability" (as referred to above), upgrading to our latest publicly available software version is highly recommended.
+To lower your attack risk to Meltdown/Spectre and reduce the possibility of an "already existing local or remote code execution vulnerability", upgrading to our latest publicly available software version is highly recommended.

 At the moment, Fortinet is still evaluating an OS kernel patch plan.
-Due to the fact the OS kernel patch, by nature, slows the performance down, and considering the low risk, OS kernel patches may be produced; Updates will be provided here, and details will be given in product release notes.
+Due to the fact the OS kernel patch, by nature, slows the performance down, and considering the low risk, OS kernel patches may be produced and update details, if have any, will be given in product release notes.

 01-04-2018 Initial version.